jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

     AttributeError: 'function' object has no attribute 'attribute_00'

-* I try to define a variable in the :ref:`function <functions>` and access it from outside
+* I define a variable in the :ref:`function <functions>`

   .. code-block:: python

     def Class():

         attribute_00 = None
         return None

-  and the terminal still shows the same error
+  and the terminal still shows the same exception_ because I cannot access a variable that belongs to a :ref:`function<functions>` from outside it

-* I use the :ref:`class <classes>` keyword it instead of the def_ keyword?
+* I use the :ref:`class <classes>` keyword instead of the def_ keyword

   .. code-block:: python

     class Class():

         attribute_00 = None
         return None

-  and the terminal now shows SyntaxError_
+  and the terminal shows SyntaxError_

   .. code-block:: python